rightjoin/fuel/docs/routing.md

  - You can use slashes in prefix, root and route.
 It doesn't have to be just a single word.
 So the above example prefix could be changed from 'on-the-moon' to 'solar-system/on-the-moon'.
  - You don't have to worry about slashes.
 Double (or more) slashes are cleaned up internally.
  - If you want to turn off automatic url inference, you can just say root:'-'.
 This would stop HelloWorldController to use 'hello-world' as its root value and just set it to be empty.
- - FUEL has automatic parameter conversion for string, int and uint types.
-More types can be added.